freeeco/foleys_gui_magic/README.md

 Oscilloscope Plot
 -----------------

-foleys_MagicPlotComponent.cpp - Added a field in PGM editor for line-width to set the line width for the plot. adding "%" to the end of the value will set the line to be a percentage of the height of the component.
+foleys_MagicPlotComponent.cpp - Added a field in PGM editor for the plot component: 'line-width'.
+Sets the line width of the plot.
+Adding "%" to the end of the value will set the line to be a percentage of the height of the component.

 foleys_MagicOscilloscope.cpp has a new method 'setRate' to change the display rate.